 Marine survival of wild coho in the coastal Washington region is measured at Bingham Creek, a tributary to the East Fork Satsop River (a right bank tributary to the Chehalis River).
-Marine survival of Bingham Creek wild coho has averaged (geometric mean) 3.7% (range 0.6% to 11.5%) between ocean entry years 1982 and 2020 with no apparent trend over this time period (Figure 24).
-Marine survival data from 2020 ocean entry year are preliminary.
+Marine survival of Bingham Creek wild coho has averaged (geometric mean) 3.8% (range 0.6% to 11.5%) between ocean entry years 1982 and 2021 and has increased over the last decade (Figure 25).
+Marine survival data from 2021 ocean entry year are preliminary.